Art Intent Statement

 Children of all abilities are actively encouraged to express themselves using a range of different artistic styles and forms.
 They also learn how to observe and reflect on a diverse range of artists, designers and crafts people’s work from different periods.
 They are encouraged to use this knowledge constructively to inform their own individual development as artists.

-Planning often takes a cross curricular format while also ensuring a clear focus on art skills.
+Planning often takes a cross curricular format while also ensuring a clear focus on the discipline of art.
 A cross curricular approach enables children to make relevant links across the different subject areas and to maximise pupil engagement.
 A diverse range of artists are studied throughout their time at Backwell Junior school and children use these experiences to inspire their own developing ideas and creations.

 To ensure access to Art for all pupils, lessons are clearly differentiated and additional support is provided if required.
 Adaptations of tools/materials are also available to ensure all children are able to achieve success.